zanereeves/ECC/README.md

 ## Timeline
 ### This weeks timeline
+I wrote up implementation code in python in two separate files because I wasn't managing to consolidate both my C code output with my python code output and I wanted to make sure I understood the core logic.
+Furthermore, I am currently wondering if it would be better to implement several cryptographic cryptography schemes using just C as implementing via Nova would require a Risc instance for testing and I am currently struggling with basic ECC math due to the awkwardness of GMP.
+Therefore, I am currently low confidence in my ability to produce code that works without sufficient testing.
+I code possibly plan on outputting implementation code in python before the end of term?
+As my turn around time on python is much faster than with C using gmp.

+### Third meeting timeline

 I wrote Pedersen commitment code and have what I believe to be a successful implementation.
 The issue is on running through my EccMult code I believe there is a fundamental mess up in